-Karius raises $165 million for its liquid biopsy technology identifying diseases in a drop of blood – TechCrunch
+Karius raises $165 million for its liquid biopsy technology identifying diseases with a blood draw – TechCrunch

 Among the primary areas of exploration is the identification of new biomarkers, which could serve as indicators for new diseases (like Covid 19).

-“As humanity we haven’t figured out infectious diseases yet,” said Kertesz.
-“Specifically at the stage where the pathogen is identified.”
-Karius has the technology to do that — although it doesn’t yet have the capability to screen for RNA viruses (which are types of diseases like SARS and the coronavirus), Kertesz said.
-“It’s the only type of virus that the platform is unable to detect… [We’re] adding that detection capability.”
+“As humanity we haven’t figured out infectious diseases yet,” said the company chief technology officer, Sivan Bercovici.
+“For the microbial signatures that our technology can’t identify, we continuously bring in additional high-quality genomic blueprints from public databases, and we separately aggregate that data in a pool we call “dark matter” for further investigation.
+One of the biggest challenges is how to know that you simply don’t know,”

-Karius works by digitizing the microbial information in a blood sample and uses machine learning and computer vision to recognize the microbial signatures.
-The company uses public databases which have records of over 300,000 pathogens.
+Karius works by digitizing the microbial information in a blood sample and uses machine learning and DNA sequencing to recognize the microbial signatures.
+The company uses public databases that have records of over 300,000 pathogens.
 For the ones that the company can’t identify, it creates a identifier for those as well.
-“One of the biggest challeges we have here is to know what we don’t know,” said Kertesz.

-At $2,000 per test, Karius’ biopsies aren’t cheap, but they’re safer and more cost effective than surgeries, according to Kartesz.
-It’s obviating the need to dig into a patient for a piece of tissue and the technology is already being used in over 100 hospitals and health systems, the company said.
+At $2,000 per test, Karius’ biopsies aren’t cheap, but they’re safer and more cost-effective than surgeries, according to Kertesz.
+It’s obviating the need to dig into a patient for a piece of tissue and the technology is already being used in more than 100 hospitals and health systems, the company said.

-With that kind of reach new investors including General Catalyst and HBM Healthcare Investments were willing to sign on with SoftBank’s Vision Fund and previous investors like Khosla Ventures and LightSpeed Venture Partners to participate in the latest round.
+With that kind of reach, new investors, including General Catalyst and HBM Healthcare Investments, were willing to sign on with SoftBank’s Vision Fund and previous investors like Khosla Ventures and LightSpeed Venture Partners to participate in the latest round.

 “Infectious diseases are the second leading cause of deaths worldwide.
-Karius’ innovative mcfDNA technology accurately diagnoses infections that cannot be determined by other existing technologies,” said Deep Nishar, Senior Managing Partner at SoftBank Investment Advisers, in a statement.
+Karius’ innovative mcfDNA technology accurately diagnoses infections that cannot be determined by other existing technologies,” said Deep Nishar, senior managing partner at SoftBank Investment Advisers, in a statement.